2020 TCR Denmark Touring Car Series: Calendar

 On 1 May 2020, a new, preliminary, calendar was released featuring a double header round at Jyllandsringen.

 Test days

 The official test days for the season were announced on 16 January 2020.
 The announced dates were the 1, 2 and 16 April at Jyllandsringen.
-These will also serve as the series' media days for photos and interviews for the drivers and team to take place.
+These also served as the series' media days for photos and interviews for the drivers and team to take place.
 These were later postponed to 9–10 June.